 Genetics: Definition, Examples, Meaning, Facts, Topics, Timeline

-Edited By Irshad Anwar | Updated on Sep 18, 2024 03:47 PM IST
+Edited By Irshad Anwar | Updated on Nov 15, 2024 09:29 AM IST

-What Is Genetics?
+What is Genetics?

 Genetics involves the investigation of genes and their characteristics in living organisms in the field of science.
 It studies how characteristics are passed to children and is broader to include all the processes that dictate these occurrences.
 Traditionally, a basis of modern genetics has been set by Gregor Mendel, whose works on pea plants in the nineteenth century provided knowledge about heredity.

 Genetics is concerned with discovering human inheritance patterns and participates in the process of improving our knowledge of the molecular and cellular mechanisms of life phenomena, evolution, and disease in medicine.
-Some basic concepts, which are widely used when studying genetics encompass genes of heredity, alleles that are the differentiation of genes and genotypes, which essentially form the diverse and intricate density of forms of life.
+Some basic concepts, which are widely used when studying genetics include genes of heredity, alleles that are the differentiation of genes and genotypes, which essentially form the diverse and intricate density of forms of life.

-Basic Concepts In Genetics
+Basic Concepts in Genetics

-Genes, Alleles, And Chromosomes
+Genes, Alleles, and Chromosomes

 A gene refers to a segment of DNA sequence that is responsible for the inheritance of characters and it is found on chromosomes which are slender structures observed in the atomic nucleus of the cell.
 They may refer to the different forms of a single gene known as alleles which can cause differences in the levels of a character in different individuals.

-DNA Structure And Function
+DNA Structure and Function

-DNA is composed of double-stranded molecules that provide instruction on how organisms develop, how they function, how they grow as well as how they replicate.
+DNA is composed of double-stranded molecules that provide instruction on how organisms develop, how they function, how they grow as well as replicate.
 It has a twisted scale like a ladder and therefore it is suitable for replication and transmission of genetic information to take place.

-Genetic Code And Protein Synthesis
+Genetic Code and Protein Synthesis

 Genetic code is a code according to which the sequences of genomes, that is DNA sequences, are translated into amino acid sequences while the formation of proteins.
 This translates into transcription, which is the formation of the mRNA from the DNA, and translation, the process by which proteins are assembled from the mRNA within cellular machinery.

-Mutations and Their Effects: Mutations are any changes that happen to DNA, which can occur randomly by chance or as a result of other influences in the environment.
+Mutations are any changes that happen to DNA, which can occur randomly by chance or as a result of other influences in the environment.
 They may cause alterations in protein conformation or activity that modify an inherited characteristic and may be implicated in disease or serve as the basis for adaptation in probes or populations.
 Mutations are an important concept in genetics and one of the highly essential factors for understanding genetic and phenotypic diversity and disease processes.

 Mendelian Genetics